Eric Idle: Early life and education

-Idle stated that the two things that made his life bearable were listening to Radio Luxembourg under the bedclothes and watching the local football team, Wolverhampton Wanderers.
-Despite this, he disliked other sports and would sneak out of school every Thursday afternoon to the local cinema.
-Idle was eventually caught watching the film BUtterfield 8 (rated as suitable for audiences aged 16 years and over under the contemporary film certificates) and stripped of his prefecture, though by that time he was head boy.
+Idle has stated that the two things that made his life at school bearable were listening to Radio Luxembourg under the bedclothes and watching the local football team, Wolverhampton Wanderers.
+He disliked other sports, and would sneak out of school every Thursday afternoon to the local cinema.
+He was eventually caught watching the film BUtterfield 8 (rated as suitable for audiences of age 16 and over under the contemporary film certificates) and stripped of his prefecture, though by that time he was head boy.
 Idle had already refused to be senior boy in the school cadet force, as he supported the Campaign for Nuclear Disarmament and had participated in the yearly Aldermaston March.
-Idle maintains that there was little to do at the school, and boredom drove him to study hard and consequently win a place at Cambridge University.
+He says there was little to do at the school, and boredom drove him to study hard and consequently secured a place at Cambridge University.

 Career

 Pre-Python career (1965–1969)

 Idle attended Pembroke College, Cambridge, where he studied English.
 At Pembroke, he was invited to join the prestigious Cambridge University Footlights Club by the president of the Footlights Club, Tim Brooke-Taylor, and Footlights Club member Bill Oddie.

 Idle started at Cambridge only a year after future fellow-Pythons Graham Chapman and John Cleese.
 He became Footlights President in 1965 and was the first to allow women to join the club.
-Idle starred in the children's television comedy series Do Not Adjust Your Set co-starring his future Python castmates Terry Jones and Michael Palin.
+He starred in the television comedy series Do Not Adjust Your Set co-starring his future Python castmates Terry Jones and Michael Palin.
 Terry Gilliam provided animations for the show.
 The show's cast included comic actors David Jason and Denise Coffey.
 Idle also appeared as guest in some episodes of the television series At Last the 1948 Show, which featured Cleese and Chapman in its principal cast.